pradorodriguez/contosotraders-cloudtesting/docs/deployment-instructions.md

 1. Log into Azure CLI with your Azure credentials: `az login`

-2. Ensure that the correct Azure subscription is selected: `az account show`
+1. Ensure that the correct Azure subscription is selected: `az account show`
    * If not, select the correct subscription: `az account set -s <AZURE-SUBSCRIPTION-ID>`.
 Replace `<AZURE-SUBSCRIPTION-ID>` with your Azure subscription ID.

-3. Register some required resource providers in your Azure subscription:
+1. Register some required resource providers in your Azure subscription:
    * `az provider register -n Microsoft.OperationsManagement -c`
    * `az provider register -n Microsoft.Cdn -c`
    * `az provider register -n Microsoft.Chaos -c`
    * `az provider register -n Microsoft.App`

-4. Create an Azure Service Principal and add it to the `Owner` role in your Azure subscription:
+1. Create an Azure Service Principal and add it to the `Owner` role in your Azure subscription:
    * `az ad sp create-for-rbac -n contosotraders-sp --role Owner --scopes /subscriptions/<AZURE-SUBSCRIPTION-ID> --sdk-auth`.
 Replace `<AZURE-SUBSCRIPTION-ID>` with your Azure subscription ID.
    * Make a note of the JSON output from above step (especially the `clientId`, `clientSecret`, `subscriptionId` and `tenantId` properties).
 These will be required later.
    * You'll notice a warning in the output: `Option '--sdk-auth' has been deprecated and will be removed in a future release`.
 This is [a known issue, without workarounds, but can be safely ignored](https://github.com/Azure/azure-cli/issues/20743).

+> [!IMPORTANT]
-5. If for some reason, you do not have permissions to add the service principal in the `Owner` role on the subscription, then you can create a custom role and assign it to the service principal as follows (remember to replace `<AZURE-SUBSCRIPTION-ID>` in snippets below with your Azure subscription ID).
+> If you do not have Azure permissions to add the service principal with the `Owner` role on the subscription **(previous step)**.
+Continue with the next step, else, you can skip it.

+1. **[OPTIONAL]** Create a custom role and assign it to the service principal as follows (remember to replace `<AZURE-SUBSCRIPTION-ID>` in snippets below with your Azure subscription ID).

    1. If using bash: